Preparing For The Future With A Solid Estate Plan

-Estate planning is a broad term that is often used to include a number of legal provisions related to end-of-life issues and/or health care issues during one’s lifetime.
+Estate planning is a broad term that is often used to include a number of legal provisions related to end-of-life issues and health care issues during one’s lifetime.
 People who have meaningful family or business relationships often express a desire to protect the interests of others whose lives are connected to theirs through estate planning.
 Other people have favorite charitable causes that are an integral part of the legacy that they intend to leave behind after death.

 - Preparation for possible incapacity